 Do not stack the boxes on top of each other, and ensure the room’s temperature remains normal with the heating on.

-It’s okay if you notice any bowing in the planks after acclimatisation.
-It’s simply the laminate HDF core adjusting to the heat and humidity of the room.
+It’s okay if you notice any bowing in the planks after acclimatization.
+It’s simply the laminate HDF core, adjusting to the heat and humidity of the room.

 Choosing the Right Underlay for Laminate Flooring (if needed)